-Every once and awhile. i just have to talk my wok out and get busy.
+Every once and awhile. i just have to take my wok out and get busy.
 I have always enjoyed this dish whenever I ordered it in a Chinese restaurant but never made it at home.
 It was really good according to the household at large!
 This fed all 5 of us well.

 4 Tbs sugar or sugar substitute or honey